 He is the only Pharaoh popularly known by a nickname: "King Tut".

-- Curse Of The Mummy: In 1922 an Urban Legend about the curse of Tutankhamun evolved, as several archaeologists who had been present when the grave was discovered all died within the span of a few years in mysterious circumstances.
+- Curse of the Pharaoh: In 1922 an Urban Legend about the curse of Tutankhamun evolved, as several archaeologists who had been present when the grave was discovered all died within the span of a few years in mysterious circumstances.
 This made Tutankamon even more infamous in popular culture and inspired several Mummy rising from his grave stories, including the 1932 film The Mummy (1932) with Boris Karloff.
 Needless to say, most of the mysterious deaths could be easily explained as coincidence and/or other circumstances not directly related to the opening of the tomb.
 And some people who helped discover the tomb or merely visited it lived to have long lives, including Howard Carter the one who opened the coffin first.

 - Dated History: It was long thought that Ay killed Tut, but evidence shows that he probably died from a broken leg that got infected, and he also had malaria.
 Despite this, many works say he was murdered because it makes for a better story.
 He was also originally assumed to have been a pretty irrelevant pharaoh, on account of his young age and brief reign.
 This was before it became clear that his reign came at a pivotal time in Egyptian history.
 While he didn't have time to do a lot before his death, Tutankhamun still presided over the restoration of traditional Egyptian religion.
 Tutankhamun has been portrayed as the half brother or the nephew of Akhenaten but DNA evidence suggests he was in fact a son of the Heretic Pharaoh.
 Originally the many depictions of Tutankhamun hunting and chariot driving were taken on their face value giving an impression of a healthy, physically active youth.
 Careful examination of his mummy has detracted from this image showing him to have been a lame and rather frail youngster.